 Pathfinder is a boutique fund manager based in Auckland.
 They focus on Responsible Investment (RI) in global assets.
 They started investing ethically in 2010, and now manage 7 Funds.
 They recently launched 3 new KiwiSaver Funds.

 ✅ New Zealand Based Provider

-Pathfinder manages seven funds under their KiwiSaver scheme, varying in levels of risk from the Cash Fund to the Shares Fund.
+Pathfinder manages three funds under their KiwiSaver scheme, varying in levels of risk from the Cash Fund to the Shares Fund.
 As of March 2020, the total Assets Under Management (AUM) for Pathfinder is over $77 million.

 A+ Governance and Strategy rating from the United Nations Principles of Responsible Investment

 The investment team, structure and their alignment with clients

 John Berry - Pathfinder Asset Management - Chief Executive Officer